-8.1 Miscellaneous
+9.1 Miscellaneous

-- 8.2 Approved as to Form.
+- 9.2 Approved as to Form.
 Your SIMPLE-IRA has been approved as to form for use as a SIMPLE-IRA by the IRS.
-This approval as to form does not represent a determination of the merits of such SIMPLE-IRA or its investments. - 8.3 Further SIMPLE-IRA Information.
+This approval as to form does not represent a determination of the merits of such SIMPLE-IRA or its investments. - 9.3 Further SIMPLE-IRA Information.
 You may obtain further information about SIMPLE-IRAs from any district office of the IRS.
-IRS Publication 590 discusses SIMPLE-IRAs very thoroughly. - 8.4 Financial Disclosure Information.
-This information was furnished when your SIMPLE-IRA was established. - 8.5 Administrative Fees or Costs.
-We have the right to charge service fees as indicated in Article VIII. - 8.6 Applicability of Revocation Procedure.
+IRS Publication 560 discusses SIMPLE-IRAs very thoroughly. - 9.4 Financial Disclosure Information.
+You are to refer to the application page, the reverse side of the application page, and the Financial Disclosure Section of this plan document for this information. - 9.5 Administrative Fees or Costs.
+We have the right to charge service fees as indicated in Article VIII. - 9.6 Applicability of Revocation Procedure.
 You are entitled to revoke or cancel your SIMPLE-IRA for any reason within seven (7) calendar days of the day you established it.
 You revoke your SIMPLE-IRA by mailing or delivering a written notice to the Custodian's representative as shown on the application page.
 If you mail your notice, it is deemed mailed on the postmark date if you deposited it, properly addressed, in the United States mail with first class postage.
 Your timely revocation within the first seven days will mean your original contribution will be returned to you without any adjustment.
 Be advised that the current procedures of the Internal Revenue Service require us to report your contribution and distribution even if you exercise this right to revoke your SIMPLE-IRA.